 Ghana led the world by becoming the first country to ratify the Convention on the Rights of the Child

-Find out more about the Convention on the Rights of the Child
+This is how Ghana celebrated 30 years of the Convention on the Rights of the Child